 [EQ features]

-, where k means the index of the edge for the connectome matrix, and l means the lth fibers in of the corresponding edge.
+where k means the index of the edge for the connectome matrix, and l means the lth fibers of the corresponding edge.

 The mean-density and the mean-curvature were important as features because the outlier fibers are sometimes isolated, loop-structured or skewed trajectories.
-To obtain the mean-density and mean-curvature along fibers, the track weighted density and track curvature images were calculated by the MRtrix3 command tckmap.
-Then, the mean-density and the mean-curvature along the fibers were calculated by averaging of the density and the curvature of all voxels where the fibers crossed, respectively.
+To obtain the mean-density and mean-curvature along fibers, the track-weighted density and track curvature images were calculated by the MRtrix3 command tckmap.
+Then, the mean-density and the mean-curvature along the fibers were calculated by averaging the density and the curvature of all voxels where the fibers crossed, respectively.

 To convert these features into scalar statistical value, we adopted Maharabinos distance with a robust covariance estimated by the fast-MCD algorithm [ref].
-This is because this V_i,j contains many outliers (next section, we will estimate 5% ~ 15%), then the maximum likelihood estimator of the covariance tend to be overfitting to the outliers.
+This is because this V_i,j contains many outliers (next section, we will estimate 5% ~ 15%), then the maximum likelihood estimator of the covariance tends to be overfitting to the outliers.
 The fast-MCD estimator is a robust and computational efficient algorithm for estimating the Minimum Covariance Determinant (MCD).
 The implementation of this fast-MCD was in the opensource python library of scikit-learn [ref].

 To convert this Maharabinos distance into statistical value, we used the robust statical method, such that